son-oh-yeah/indigo/my_collections/_blogs/2021-03-07-simplicity-and-the-practice-without-theory.md

 ### Practice Based Learning

-I am not saying learn the theory then go to work, but we should use the knowledge of our predecessors that knowledges and experience imparted to us.
+I am not saying learn the theory then go to work, but we should use the knowledge and experience of our predecessors imparted to us.

 I want to say less and do more, sharing my experiences and exploration with everyone.
 That's a way to save my time and validate my ideas when design.
 However, how to make them easy to understand for the ones who do not like theory much 😅.
 That’s a big deal and also is my mission in the design challenge.